-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff - TISUK whole day training, safeguarding, Paediatric first aid, Read, Write, Inc phonics training Head Teacher - Has attended dyslexia training SENDCO / HoS has attended CCC and Aspire network meetings.
-Information then shared with staff at meetings Pending - SENDCo and Early Years Teaching Assistant to complete TISUK Practitioner training.
-Dyslexia Champion - Project X (reading support) training SENCo - training for Autisim awarenesss, sensory processing disorder SENCo Dyslexia screening using Nessy, online resource.
-Head of School - Team Teach trained SENDCo - Autism Awareness, Sensory Processing Dyslexia Champion - Screening Training
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff - TISUK whole day training, safeguarding, Paediatric first aid or first aid, Read, Write, Inc phonics training, Safeguarding updates, Head of School (HoS) - Holds the NASENCO award SENDCo have attended CC and Aspire network meetings.
+Information then shared with staff at meetings Early Years Teacher is Trauma and Mental Health Informed (TISUK) Practitioners.
+To maintain the qualification, they must attend supervision meetings with a senior Trauma Informed practitioner or approved Educational Psychologist a minimum of three times each year.
+SENDCo is currently undertaking the NASENCO award.
+Dyslexia Champion - Reading intervention.
+SENDCo - training for Autism awareness, sensory processing disorder SENDCo - Team Teach trained SENDCo - Autism Awareness, Sensory Processing Dyslexia Champion - Screening Training